Skip to content

 Check your data sources

-Another of our channel incentive best practices is DATA!
+Another of our channel incentive best practices is data.
 All incentives require data and often from multiple sources.
-Data is key at every step to measure progress and calculate the success at the end.
+Data is key at every step to measure progress and calculate success at the end.
 Whatever data you are using, check your data sources before you start.
 You will need to make sure you have all the relevant data fields, in the right format, and any filters have been set correctly.
-In addition, you will need to make sure the data is accessible at the times you need it, and that you have the capability to perform the necessary analytics to calculate the answers required.
+In addition, you will need to make sure the data is accessible at the times you need it, and that you can perform the necessary analytics to calculate the answers required.

 Make sure the rules of the incentive are clear

-• what the rights are of those taking part; and
+• What the rights are of those taking part

 The Ts and Cs are legal documents, and we advise you to get your legal team to review them before you publish them.